Jan. 6 panel to implicate Trump in fake elector plot, Schiff says

 However, he added: "When the Justice Department asks for things specifically...
 We work with them, and we will work with them here."

+"This threat that came in, it was mailed to my house," he said on ABC's "This week."

+"We got it a couple of days ago and it threatens to execute me as well as my wife and five-month old child.
+Never seen or heard anything like that," he added.

-(Reporting by Sarah N. Lynch; Editing by Heather Timmons and Daniel Wallis)
+(Reporting by Sarah N. Lynch; additional reporting by Kanishka Singh; Editing by Heather Timmons and Daniel Wallis)

 By Sarah N. Lynch